- What do you need to know about electrical fuses?

 - Touch each probe on one of the two fuse contacts.
 Make sure not to let both probe tips touch each other [2].

 - If the fuse is not blown, or if the breaker is reset to have a connection the multimeter will emit a loud beep and will display the measured resistance of the metal wire inside.
-Else, if there is no sound and the multimeter can’t display the resistance value, then it means that the fuse has blown and needs replacing or the breaker hasn’t been reset.
+Else, if there is no sound and the multimeter can’t display the resistance value, then this means that the fuse has blown and needs replacing or the breaker hasn’t been reset.

 Apart from this, a blown fuse usually indicates a fault in the house’s electrical wiring.